rokopt/spec/src/architecture/m1/masp/ledger-integration.md

     pk: PublicKey,
 }
 ```
-And the outputs are as follows:
+Note that the signature and public key are required to authenticate
+the deductions.
+## Output Format
+The output data structure decribes how much is being added to
+certain accounts.
+More precisely, it is as follows:
 ```
 struct TxOut {
     // Destination address